 What Can You Do?

-While the Lanark Stewardship Council may have closed its doors, environmental stewardship in Lanark County continues through numerous organizations and initiatives.
+Though the Lanark Stewardship Council closed over two years ago, environmental stewardship in Lanark County thrives through numerous organizations and initiatives.
+The legacy of community-based conservation continues to grow stronger.
 Residents can get involved by:

 - Volunteering with climate groups or conservation authorities